 A dental filling is one of the most common treatments, used to address tooth decay or minor tooth damage and restore your oral health.
 Sandy Springs dentist Dr. Brenda Paulen places metal free, composite fillings for a natural looking restoration that is durable and will not raise the risk of any health concerns associated with amalgam fillings.

-Dr. Paulen has chosen to be a mercury free dentist office as part of her overall philosophy that your oral health is a part of your overall health and well being.
-Composite resin and porcelain dental fillings and restorations offer a safe, durable and lasting treatment for tooth decay and minor damage.
-The material is custom matched to your natural teeth for a final result that can even enhance your smile.
+Dr. Paulen has chosen to be a mercury-free dentist office as part of her philosophy that your oral health is a part of your overall health and wellbeing.
+Composite resin and porcelain dental fillings offer a safe, durable and lasting treatment for tooth decay and minor damage.
+The material is custom-matched to your natural teeth for a final result that can even enhance your smile.

 Replacing old, dark fillings with a white filling can provide an instant smile makeover if the affected teeth are in the smile zone.
 The composite resin used in your typical white filling is a durable substance that will create a lasting seal, preventing bacteria from getting under it and causing additional decay or damage.

 A white filling is placed during a single visit with the use of a local anesthetic to ensure your treatment is comfortable.
 If you are concerned about tooth decay or have a damaged tooth, schedule a visit with Dr. Paulen in our Sandy Springs dentist office as soon as possible.

 Early treatment will prevent further deterioration and even possible tooth loss.
 Dr. Paulen welcomes new patients and offers convenient payment option, including a dental membership plan to help you budget your dental care.

 Dental fillings can last many years before they need to be redone.
 They can last up to 15 years with proper dental care and routine visits to the dentist.
 Fillings do not easily get damaged, so there is no reason to replace them unless they are causing issues.

 Is it bad to have a lot of fillings?